kaliop-uk/ezmigrationbundle/README.md

      php ezpublish/console kaliop:migration:update

-     Usage:
-      kaliop:migration:update [--versions[="..."]] [--clear-cache]

-     Options:
-      --versions            The directory or file to load the migration instructions from (multiple values allowed) --clear-cache         Clear the cache after the command finishes --help (-h)           Display this help message.
-      --no-interaction (-n) Do not ask any interactive question.

-     Help:
-      The kaliop:migration:update command loads and execute migrations for your bundles:

-      ./ezpublish/console kaliop:migration:update

-      You can optionally specify the path to migration versions with the --versions: (Needs to be tested and potentially fixed.)

-      ./ezpublish/console kaliop:migrations:update --versions=/path/to/bundle/version directory name/version1 --versions=/path/to/bundle/version directory name/version2
+### Editing migration files

+So far so good, but what actions exactly can be defined in a migration file?

+The docs describing all supported parameters are in the [DSL Language description](Resources/doc/DSL/README.md)

+Specific topics are covered below

-### Importing binary files
+#### Importing binary files

 To import binary files like images into attributes (ezimage, ezbinaryfile fields) the attribute needs to be defined as a complex type to tell the system to handle it differently.

-Below is a snippet of how a simple/primitive field type is defined in a content create Yaml definition:
+Below is a snippet of how a simple/primitive field type is defined in a content creation Yaml definition:

     attributes:
         - title: 'Example title'

 To define a complex attribute we need to indicate the type of the attribute and then provide the required data fields for the attribute.

 Below is an example snippet for ezimage: